rampion/custom-shells-for-make/README.md

     three
     ---after---

-Or we could define a custom function to make available to the shell
+Or we could define a custom function to that would be available for recipe steps to use:

 ```makefile
 define CUSTOM-FUNCTION